FrostyX/infra-docs/dns.rst

 - paste that output into the bottom of fedoraproject.org.template
 - commit everything to the dns tree
 - push your changes
-- push your changes to the puppet repo
+- push your changes to the ansible repo
 - test

 If you add a new child zone, such as c.fedoraproject.org or